- This event has passed.

 - Jerry Johnston, leader of The Santa Fe River Turtle Project and professor of biology at Santa Fe College

-- Stacie Greco, water conservation coordinator at the Alachua County Environmental Protection Department
+- Stacie Greco, water resources program manager at the Alachua County Environmental Protection Department

 April is Earth Day, everyday at the Florida Museum!
 Explore other upcoming events in the series:Earth Day 2021